Facebook adds a new tool to fight fake news: context

 Facebook on Thursday introduced another tool to help fight fake news, adding to a long list of fixes that it's tried over the last year.

 Mark Zuckerberg and the website he created have been at the center of the fake-news epidemic plaguing the internet.
-The Facebook CEO asked for forgiveness over the division that the website's caused and vowed to protect election integrity after finding 3,000 Russia-linked ads on the social network.
+Within the last two weeks, the Facebook CEO has asked forgiveness for the division that the website's abetted and vowed to protect election integrity after finding 3,000 Russia-linked ads on the social network.

 Over the last year, Facebook has created several tools, such as fact-check tags on articles and fake news warnings.
 None has been the cure Facebook sought.